pwr-Solaar/Solaar/docs/rules.md

 The value of these test conditions is the result of the and.
 Four-element `TestBytes` conditions are true if the selected bytes form a signed integer between the third and fourth elements.
-The value of these test condition is the signed value of the selected bytes if that is non-zero otherwise True.
+The value of these conditions is the signed value of the selected bytes if that is non-zero otherwise True.

 `Test` conditions are mnemonic shorthands for meaningful feature,